-Adopting a category focused approached and embeding strategic sourcing methodologies allows Hawtrey Dene to deliver sustainable cost savings while improving supplier performance.
+Adopting a category focused approached and embedding strategic sourcing methodologies allows Hawtrey Dene to deliver sustainable cost savings while improving supplier performance.

 Prior to the delivery of strategic sourcing programmes, our delivery teams focus on identifying the maturity of the client’s procurement organisation.
-This involves answering a number of key questions which include:
+This involves answering a number of key questions:

 - Does the procurement team adopt a strategic or transactional approach?

 - What is the current development need in terms of both staff and operating processes?

 - How aligned is the procurement team with their functional stakeholders and in meeting wider business objectives?

 Following an opportunity assessment across direct, indirect or both spend categories, we develop a strategic sourcing programme which addresses priority cost reduction opportunities.
 In order to ensure adequate focus and stakeholder engagement, senior leadership sponsorship is essential.